 What Are The Penalties For Contravening A Traffic Signal Or Sign?

 If you are stopped at the roadside after contravening a traffic sign or signal, you could face:

-- A driving driving ban for up to 56 days, at the discretion of the magistrate
+- Possibly a driving driving ban for up to 56 days, at the discretion of the magistrate.

-- Under extenuating circumstances contravening a traffic signal could lead to a prosecution of Careless Driving or Dangerous Driving which carries the possibility of a prison sentence
+- Under extenuating circumstances contravening a traffic signal could lead to a prosecution of Careless Driving or Dangerous Driving.
+This carries the possibility of a prison sentence

 What Should I Do If I Am Facing A Traffic Signal Offence?